zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ### Overview

-This tutorial shows how you can deploy OpenTelemetry binary an agent, which collects telemetry data.
+This tutorial shows how you can deploy OpenTelemetry binary as an agent, which collects telemetry data.
 Data such as traces, metrics and logs generated by applications most likely running in the same virtual machine (VM).